murpholinox/murpholinox.github.io/_posts/2019-02-01-rmsoftlink.md

 # Whaaaaat?!
 It's still there!
 # So... before breaking your computer you have to remember that
 # the link is a file pointing to a directory.
 The proper way to remove it is
-# by not including the final slash (so tabtab was our enemy)
+# by not including the final slash (tabtab was the enemy)
 rm dir1-sym2
 # Confirm
 ls -li